Gifts and exemptions from Inheritance Tax

 Gifts to your partner who isn’t married to you however, might incur Inheritance Tax.

 How much can I give to my children and family tax-free?

 What and how much you wish to give your children or other members of your family is completely up to you.
 But to ensure that it’s tax-free, it’s important to plan when to make that gift.

 Simply put, so long as you live more than 7 years from when you make this gift, your children or family won’t have to pay Inheritance Tax on your gift when you die.

 You should also bear in mind that your gift could incur other types of tax, such as Income Tax or Capital Gains Tax.
-A gift of shares for example, may incur Income Tax.
-See the Money website for more information.
+A gift of shares for example, might incur Income Tax.

 If you’re thinking about giving away money or assets to your family and friends to reduce Inheritance Tax, it’s very important you make a record of: